menu

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

 The neighbors in the neighborhood in Beale Air Force Base are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 74.3% of U.S. neighborhoods.
-With 16.2% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 62.5% of U.S. neighborhoods.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 73.8% of U.S. neighborhoods.
+In addition, 7.6% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 56.3% of America's neighborhoods.

-In the neighborhood, 42.7% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 30.6% of the residents employed.
-Other residents here are employed in the military (29.3%), and 27.8% in government jobs, whether they are in local, state, or federal positions.
+In the neighborhood, 45.0% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is the military, with 38.5% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (31.1%), and 22.8% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

 Languages